My Tri-C

 Cleveland Heights: 216-371-7138

 It depends on how long you have been away from classes.
-If you have been absent for less than 3 months, you can re-enter the same class.
-If you have not attended classes for more than 3 months, you will have to complete the orientation process again before you can re-enter classes.
+If you have been absent for less than three months, you can re-enter the same classes.
+If you have not attended classes for more than three months, you will have to complete the orientation process again before you can re-enter classes.

 Class Registration and Orientation